 Those at or near the next tax bracket should pay close attention to anything that might bump them up and plan to reduce taxable income before the end of the year.

 - Consider making a donation.
 Giving to a charity can benefit a cause you care about and reduce your taxable income.
 Make sure your gifts are well-documented.
-You also can gift up to $14,000 tax free to as many individuals as you wish.

 - Determine if it makes sense to accelerate deductions or defer income, potentially allowing you to minimize your current tax liability.
 Some companies may give you an opportunity to defer bonuses and so forth into a future year as well.